 • File a found report with the Whatcom Humane Society.

-• Create found pet flyers – post near the location the pet was found and high traffic areas.
+• Create found pet flyers and post near the location the pet was found and high traffic areas.

 Thank you for helping reunite a family!